-HSN demand in fiscal 2014 is expected to exceed available resources by \$101 million.
-This shortfall would have been larger if not for the impact of the Affordable Care Act (ACA).
-By expanding coverage opportunities for

-HSN members, the demand for HSN services is expected to be \$80 million lower than it would have been without ACA.
-The impact of the ACA is expected to grow in fiscal 2015 to a projected \$196 million in demand reduction and the HSN shortfall is expected to decrease to \$34 million.
+HSN demand in fiscal 2014 is expected to exceed available resources by \$97 million.
+This shortfall would have been larger if not for the impact of expanded health coverage under the Affordable Care Act (ACA).
+By expanding coverage opportunities for HSN members, the demand for HSN services is expected to be \$51 million lower than it would have been without the ACA.
+The impact of the ACA is expected to grow in fiscal 2015 to a projected \$130 million in demand reduction, and the HSN shortfall is thus expected to decrease to \$44 million.

 Medical Security Program.
-The Massachusetts Department of Unemployment Assistance provides health insurance assistance through the Medical Security Program (MSP) for low income residents of the Commonwealth who are receiving unemployment insurance benefits.
-The MSP projected spending of \$31.5 million for the first half of fiscal 2014.
-Beginning January 1, 2014, MSP members became eligible for other health insurance programs such as those offered by MassHealth and the Health Connector, as the program was repealed effective December 31, 2014.
+The Massachusetts Department of Unemployment Assistance provided health insurance assistance through the Medical Security Program (MSP) for low-income residents of the Commonwealth who are receiving unemployment insurance benefits.
+Beginning January 1, 2014, MSP members became eligible for other health insurance programs such as those offered by MassHealth and the Health Connector, as the program was repealed effective December 31, 2013.
 Accordingly, the fiscal 2014 budget eliminated the Medical Security Program (MSP), effective January 1, 2014.
 Former MSP members who did not transition to MassHealth coverage as of December 31, 2013 have continued access to coverage through June 30, 2014 through the Health Connector as the new eligibility and enrollment system is developed and able to support transitioning this population into new coverage.

 The fiscal 2014 budget also eliminated the Fair Share Contribution Program, which is the state's quarterly assessment for employers that do not offer a "fair and reasonable" contribution to health insurance for their employees.
 The Fair Share Contribution policy around "fair and reasonable" was set forth in regulation and was a source of revenue for the CCTF.
 In addition, in order to ensure employers are contributing their share to health care for residents, the budget creates a rebranded "employer medical assistance contribution" for employers, starting in 2014, which helps finance the cost of subsidized health insurance for low-income residents at the Health Connector.
 This funding takes the place of the assessment on businesses that funded the MSP program known as the Unemployment Health Insurance (UHI) Assessment.
-The employer medical assistance contribution is lower than the UHI assessment, and it is designed to be more streamlined for both small and large businesses than the current Fair Share Contribution.
-The fiscal 2014 budget assumes that the new contribution to the Connector will be \$94 million in fiscal 2014.
+The employer medical assistance contribution is lower than the UHI assessment, and it is designed to be more streamlined for both small and large businesses than the prior Fair Share Contribution.
+The fiscal 2015 budget assumes that the contribution to the Health Connector will be \$139 million in fiscal 2015.

 Health Care Cost Containment.
-On August 6, 2012, the Governor signed legislation designed to improve the quality of health care and to reduce costs through increased transparency, efficiency and innovation.
-The law moves providers and payers away from fee-for-service payments toward alternative payment structures that are designed to reward integration and coordination of care for patients, reduce costs and improve quality.
+On August 6, 2012, the Governor signed legislation designed to improve the quality of health care and to reduce costs through increased transparency, efficiency, and innovation.
+The law seeks to move providers and payers away from fee-for-service payments toward alternative payment methodologies that are designed to support coordination of patient care, reduce costs, and improve quality.
 The legislation extended the presumptive disapproval criteria of the state Division of Insurance for premium rates in the small and non-group market.
 It also transferred the responsibilities of the Division of Health Care Finance and Policy to MassHealth, the Health Connector, and the newly-created Center for Health Information and Analysis (CHIA).
 CHIA was created as an independent state agency, funded through an industry assessment, to monitor the Massachusetts health care system through data collection and research and to release reliable information and meaningful analysis to a wide variety of audiences.